|

 Top row of skin tests with serum/allergen mixture is before

-and the bottom row after treatment shows that
+treatment with SLIT and the bottom row after treatment shows that

 the first positibe reaction does not take place until four filutions